digital-blueprint/handbook/docs/index.md

 # Overview

-The project digital blueprint consists of blueprints.
-Each blueprint consists of multiple components such as front-end applications, back-end APIs, existing software projects with extensions, or other supporting software.
-Together they provide a service that your users can benefit from.
+The Digital Blueprint project consists of blueprints.
+Each blueprint consists of several components, such as front-end applications, back-end APIs, existing software projects with extensions, or other supporting software.
+Together they provide a service for your users.

 ```mermaid
 flowchart TB